grafana/grafana-plugin-examples/examples/panel-basic/README.md

 ## Getting started

-1. Install dependencies
+1. Install dependencies:

    ```bash
    yarn install
    ```

-2. Build plugin in development mode and run inside Grafana using Docker
+2. Build the plugin in development mode and run inside Grafana using Docker:

    ```bash
    # Start watching for changes